K3YOMI/Wall-of-Flippers/README.md

 <summary> Windows Install Guide </summary>

 ## Windows Install Guide <a name = "windows_install"></a>
 > Windows is currently not fully supported.
 However, you can still run Wall of Flippers on Windows.
-A few missing features like the ability to detect advertisment attacks and ability to send advertisments.
+A few missing features like the ability to detect advertisement attacks and ability to send advertisements.
 However the detection of the Flipper Zero device is still supported.
 To get started, we will need to clone the repository and install the required packages.
 To do this, we need to run the following commands in the command prompt.
 However, if you do not have git installed, you can simply install it by downloading it from the official website.

 ### Step 1 (One): Git Clone and Git Installiation